 The Myth about the Ryukyu's Trusteeship with the U.S.

 This was a myth.
-In Cairo, Roosevelt purportedly asked Chiang Kai-shek's opinions as to post-war Japan, including the revocation or retention of the so-called Tenno, the independence of Okinawa, etc. Chiang purportedly answered that Okinawa should be put under the trustee control of the United Nations.
-This discussion did not cover the Diaoyudao (Sengaku) - since ROC never foresaw the PRC-Japan confrontation today, and when Taiwan was supposed to revert to China in 1945, the nearby islands, which were seized at the same time as Taiwan by Japan in the aftermath of the First Sino-Japanese War, should be returned as well - which was a common sense.
+In Cairo, Roosevelt purportedly asked Chiang Kai-shek's opinions as to post-war Japan, including the revocation or retention of the so-called Tenno system, the independence of Okinawa, etc. Chiang purportedly answered that Okinawa should be put under the trustee control of the United Nations.
+This discussion did not cover the Diaoyudao (Sengaku) - since the ROC never foresaw the PRC-Japan confrontation today, and when Taiwan was supposed to revert to China in 1945, the nearby islands, which were seized at the same time as Taiwan by Japan in the aftermath of the First Sino-Japanese War, should be returned as well - which was a common sense.
 The talk on Okinawa at Cairo was merely question and answer on an informal occasion, and Roosevelt never intended to give China any benefits, other than making China a puppet vote of the four voting members at the U.N. security council so that the U.S. could have a majority vote over the U.S.S.R.
 Why so?
 Because, days later, Roosevelt, at Tehran, already sold out China's interests to Stalin.
-VENONA scripts already showed that the Soviet spies, every step, surrounded Roosevelt and influenced Roosevelt on all decisions in favor of the Soviet Union.
-(The Soviet spies actually cut off the access of people to Roosevelt, with grand eunuch Harry Hopkins being the gatekeeper to rule who got to see Roosevelt and who could not.)
-At the exact same time, in Cairo, in the presence of Roosevelt's son, James, you had Stilwell and the Soviet spy talking about killing Chiang Kai-shek, with Roosevelt's full nodding approval.
+VENONA scripts already showed that the Soviet spies, every step of the way, surrounded Roosevelt and influenced Roosevelt on all decisions in favor of the Soviet Union.
+(The Soviet spies actually cut off the access of people to Roosevelt, with grand eunuch Harry Hopkins being the gatekeeper to make rulings as to who got to see Roosevelt and who could not.)
+At the exact same time, in Cairo, in the presence of Roosevelt's son, James, Stilwell and the Soviet spy were talking about killing Chiang Kai-shek, with Roosevelt's full nodding approval.
 You may refer to the memoirs by Roosevelt's son for this episode, at least 10 minutes' discussions about getting rid of Chiang and replacing Chiang with some more "manageable" person etc. Months later, Roosevelt sent a WWI ace to the Burma-India front to see Stilwell with the official assassination order.
 And it was one righteous American officer, who secretly tipped Chiang at the last minute that Chiang was to board a plane, that Chiang did not die in a crash setup.
 This is just one example to show how China (ROC) was betrayed by the "democracy" countries in WWII, not to mention the betrayal to the ROC in exlcuding China from the San Francisco Peace Treaty signing.
 Today's Chinese, who were duped by the communist propaganda, would not understand the history's riddles unless fully acknowledging the facts as to how the wars [starting from at leasat the 1839 Opium War, through the 1904 Russo-Japanese War and to the 1937 Marco Polo Bridge Incident] were provoked and how the communists ascended to power in Russia and China.

 Please refer to discussions at http://www.chinahistoryforum.com/index.php?/topic/34803-why-chiang-kai-shek-did-not-want-ryukyu

 There was one important episode recorded in Roosevelt's conversations with Chiang, namely, the Burma campaign and the promised aid to China.
 After Roosevelt left Cairo, both promises were broken.
 There was no amphibious landing in Burma, nor financial or military aid to the ROC, not to mention the assassination scheme.
 Some experts analyzed the records of Roosevelt's son, and concluded that it was within about half year before the Cairo Conference that Roosevelt had fully bought the opinions from the Soviet spies that Chiang should be rid of.
-Roosevelt, as I said in another thread, was someone like a dowager empress, who spent 2-3 weeks in the warm springs, and then half a day dealing with the state affairs.
+Roosevelt, as this webmaster said elsewhere, was someone like a dowager empress, who spent 2-3 weeks in the warm springs, and then half a day dealing with the state affairs.
 The affairs of the United States government was run by the grand eunuch, i.e., Comintern spy Harry Hopkins.
 Nobody could see Roosevelt without the approval of Harry Hopkins.
 And, together with G Marshall, and Eleanor Roosevelt, the three were called by triumvirate.
 Should Roosevelt ever test Chiang about ceding Okinawa to China, it would be Roosevelt's subconscious attempt to compensate China for his scheme to sell China's Manchuria to Stalin.

 written by Ah Xiang